Politics

 What the GCC's Government Modernization Wave Has Actually Delivered

-Several capitals moved on procurement, licensing, and digital identity at the same time.
-The operational results are starting to be visible.
+Several Gulf capitals moved on procurement, licensing, and digital identity at once.
+The operational results are finally becoming visible.

 Related reading: How Kinralab Is Approaching the GCC Identity Market Differently and Half the Headline Bills Died.
 The Quiet Wins Are What Will Actually Show Up..